Linuxfabrik/monitoring-plugins/README.md

 ## Icons

-You can download all check plugin icons from [download.linuxfabrik.ch](https://download.linuxfabrik.ch/monitoring-plugins/icons/icons.tar.gz).
-For Icinga, put them in `/usr/share/icingaweb2/public/img/icons/`.
+Each plugin comes with an SVG icon, which you can find at [github.com/Linuxfabrik/monitoring-plugins](https://github.com/Linuxfabrik/monitoring-plugins), in the "icon" directory below each plugin.
+For IcingaWeb2, put them in `/usr/share/icingaweb2/public/img/icons/`.

 ## Grafana